platformsh/platformsh-docs/reference/platform-app-yaml.md

 ## Default configuration file

-if you do not have a `.platform.app.yaml` file the following one that assumes you are deploying a Drupal instance will be applied:
+If you do not have a `.platform.app.yaml` file the following one that assumes you are deploying a Drupal instance will be applied:

 ```yaml
 name: php